jessebuckmann/sample_preparation_module/projects/CavendishTorsionBalance_by_Geert_and_Jillis/Project goals.md

 *We want to measure Newton's gravitational constant (big G)*
 ### Subgoals
 *Understand how sensitive our setup is to vibrations such that we can give an estimate for the maximal allowable vibration amplitudes to the vibration team*
-*Copy the setup of the experiment to make it fit in the space we will get*
+*Find a way to modify an excisting experiment setup to make it work within the confines and limitations of the modular experimental system*
+*Find a way to automate the experiment*

 ## Mid-course review of goals (fill this mid-course)
 *Note your progress and re-adjust your goals such that you can deliver at the end*